 What Shun performs here is more than the punishment of particular criminals (including an entire people).
-As commentators since Han times have pointed out, these criminals and their places of exile or execution were associated with the barbarian areas of the four directions: Dark Province in the north, Exalted Mountain in the south, Threefold Precipice in the West, and Feathered Mountain in the East.
-Once again, the text suggests a catalog both complete and systematic, this time measuring the physical space of the empire by the terminal points to which all crime is relegated.
-Furthermore, in choosing four different verbs, the passage applies a different type of punishment to each of the four criminals, creating a trifold catalog of different criminals, different punishments, and different locations that again suggests the absolute totality of
+As commentators since Han times have pointed out, these criminals and their places of exile or execution were associated with the barbarian areas of the four directions: Dark Province in the north, Exalted Mountain in the south, Threefold Precipice in the west, and Feathered Mountain in the east.62 Once again, the text suggests a catalog that is both complete and systematic, this time measuring the physical space of the empire by the terminal points to which all crime is relegated.
+Furthermore, in choosing four different verbs, the passage applies a different type of punishment to each of the four criminals, creating a trifold catalog of different criminals, different punishments, and different locations that again suggests the absolute totality of Shun's rule, after which "All-under-Heaven became submissive."
+Expressed in such diction is the very claim for totalizing sovereignty historically associated with the Qin First Emperor and his mission to make the realm both unified and uniform.
+Note also how the catalog culminates: after "banishing" (liu 流), "exiling" (fang 放), and "expelling" (cuan 寵) the other criminals, the emperor finally "sends to the terminal point" (ji 殛, here read as ji 極) the last offender, Gun, who is thus condemned to die in the liminal space between civilization and barbarism.63